SoftInstigate/restheart-website/docs/get-up-and-running.md

 This starts it with the default configuration, which is fine for MongoDB running on localhost, on default port and without authentication.
 {: .bs-callout.bs-callout-info}

+On Linux, OSX and Solaris you can also run RESTHeart as a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)): `java -server -jar restheart.jar --fork`.
+Note that this will force the console logging to be turned off and the file logging on, regardless the specified log configuration options.
+{: .bs-callout.bs-callout-info}

 For example:

 {% highlight bash %}